Steering Generative Models for Protein Design: Aligning and Conditioning Strategies: Introduction

 \section{Introduction}

 Learning to generate samples from complex probability distributions lies at the core of modern generative modeling.
-In the context of proteins, the availability of large datasets has catalyzed the rapid development of powerful generative models for protein design (GMPDs).
-Among GMPDs, some of the most adopted architectures are diffusion models, which reconstruct atomic coordinates by reversing a noise-adding process (Fig. \ref{fig:landscape}A)\cite{ahern_atom_2025, ingraham_illuminating_2023, stark_boltzgen_2025}, and protein language models (pLMs), trained either on masked sequence reconstruction (e.g. ESM\citep{esm1b} or the MSA Transformer\citep{pmlr-v139-rao21a}) or on autoregressive next-token prediction (e.g. ProtGPT2\citep{ferruz_protgpt2_2022}, ProGen2-3\citep{bhatnagar2025scaling}, and Evo-1/2\citep{evo1, brixi2025genome}) (Fig. \ref{fig:landscape}B).
+In the context of proteins, the availability of large datasets has catalyzed the rapid development of powerful generative models (GM) for protein design.
+Some of the most adopted architectures are diffusion models, which reconstruct atomic coordinates by reversing a noise-adding process (Fig. \ref{fig:landscape}A)\cite{ahern_atom_2025, ingraham_illuminating_2023, stark_boltzgen_2025}, and protein language models (pLMs), trained either on masked sequence reconstruction (e.g. ESM \citep{lin2022language} or the MSA Transformer\citep{pmlr-v139-rao21a}) or on autoregressive next-token prediction (e.g. ProtGPT2\citep{ferruz_protgpt2_2022}, ProGen2-3\citep{bhatnagar2025scaling}, and Evo-1/2\citep{evo1, brixi2025genome}) (Fig. \ref{fig:landscape}B).
 In recent years, such models have enabled remarkable achievements, including the design of binders \citep{pacesa_one-shot_2025}, ligand-binding receptors \citep{rosettafoldallatom}, and \textit{de novo} enzymes \citep{braun_computational_2024} on unprecedented timescales.
+For broader overviews of generative AI for protein design, we refer the reader to recent reviews \cite{koh2025ai,yang2025illuminating,middendorf2026generative}.